 Throughout the nation’s coastal zone, NOAA and its partners are breaking down barriers to coastal access.
 October is National Disability Employment Awareness Month, and the theme, “Empowering All,” provides a good opportunity to recognize advances and needs as they relate to coastal access.
 Here are highlights from two NOAA programs—the National Coastal Zone Management Program and the National Estuarine Research Reserve System.

 The National Coastal Zone Management Program is a state and federal partnership program that addresses the nation’s coastal issues.
-The National Estuarine Research Reserve System, 29 sites strong, protects estuaries and provides educational and science opportunities.
+The National Estuarine Research Reserve System protects estuaries and provides educational and science opportunities.